About the Poison Center

-Each year our center manages over 80,000 calls from health care providers, 911 operators, hospitals, industry, schools, and the general public in our 54-county service area.
+Each year our center manages more than 50,000 calls from health care providers, 911 operators, hospitals, industry, schools, and the general public in our 54-county service area.
 Of these calls:

-- 82% can be managed over the phone and do not require a visit to a doctor and/or a hospital
+- 91% can be managed at home and do not require a visit to a doctor and/or a hospital

 Why Centralized Service?